NidukaAkalanka/LinuxCutePet/ACTIVITY_GUIDE.md

 3. **End**: Plays exit animation, then returns to idle state

 ### Context Menu Behavior
-- When no activity is active: Shows all available activities
+- When no activity is active: Shows Activities submenu and Settings submenu
 - When an activity is active: Shows only the stop option for that activity
 - Always shows "Exit" option